TPapiernik/Module_17_Challenge/README.md

 Since the number of replacements were so few, and to better illustrate the nature of these updates, they have all been reproduced with explanatory notes below in
 [Appendix A](#appendix-a---data-lexicon), Table 3.

+The remainder of non-blank data containing fields and records were quite regular, with expected values and data types within reasonable ranges.
+There is one Percent-formatted field (`int_rate`) with the percent sign presented alongside the data, and the remaining numeric fields contain no symbols except a decimal point.
+The `total_pymnt` field was not rounded nor truncated, and thus contains 2,132 values with 3 or more digits to the right of the decimal place.

+As explained in [Appendix A](#appendix-a---data-lexicon), Table 2, the Borrower-Supplied `emp_title` contains a multitude of 40-character truncations, leading and trailing whitespace, typing and spelling errors, cryptic industry-specific terms and abbreviations, and foreign-language words in Spanish and French.
+Considering the size of the dataset, however, the vast majority of entries are meaningful and free of errors.

+It is unclear if the other fields with only -EMPTY STRING- values were cleared as part of the anonymization process, or if the data was always NULL.

 ## Deliverables

 ### Deliverable 1